kacperporebski/CPSC-481-Project/CPSC 481 Project/README.txt

 STARTUP:
 Navigate to bin/Release and open 'CPSC 481 Project.exe'
+If that does not work, the code for the application is located at: https://github.com/kacperporebski/CPSC-481-Project

 BUGS AND WHAT TO AVOID:
 -If you click an item while the filter menu is open, it wont close.
 (Please avoid this)